ethereum/ethereum-org-website/src/content/contributing/style-guide/index.md

 # Ethereum.org Style Guide {#style-guide}

-Content on [Etheruem.org](/) is crowdsourced and primarily written by our incredible contributors.
+Content on [etheruem.org](/) is crowdsourced and primarily written by our incredible contributors.
 This style guide aims to standardize certain aspects of contributing content to make the contribution process smoother.

-## Who can submit content to Ethereum.org {#who-can-help}
+## Who can submit content to ethereum.org {#who-can-help}

 Anyone!
 Ethereum.org is entirely open source, and many of its best pages are submitted by curious learners who expanded their notes into documentation pages now living on the site!

 ## Audience {#audience}

-[Ethereum.org](http://ethereum.org) content caters to a large and varied audience.
+Ethereum.org content caters to a large and varied audience.
 Loosely we can categorize them as:

 #### Individuals